Sexual Abuse

-Sexual abuse cases are highly specialized, and few Georgia attorneys have the unique knowledge and experience to effectively represent victims of sexual abuse.
+Sexual assault cases are highly specialized, and few Georgia attorneys have the unique knowledge and experience to effectively represent sexual assault victims.
 For Hoffspiegel Law, protecting victims of sexual abuse is a mission that extends beyond legal practice.
-Lloyd Hoffspiegel is past President of the Society for the Advancement of Sexual Health (SASH).
-This background provides Mr. Hoffspiegel with unique insight into both the legal and personal aspects of a sexual abuse case—in particular, the challenges a victim faces when making the courageous decision to confront his or her abuser.
+Lloyd Hoffspiegel is a past President of the Society for the Advancement of Sexual Health (SASH).
+This background provides Mr. Hoffspiegel with unique insight into both the legal and personal aspects of a sexual assault case—in particular, the challenges a victim faces when making the courageous decision to confront his or her abuser.

 What Constitutes Sexual Abuse in Georgia?